 If a covered entity uses PHI for authorized fundraising purposes, it must still ensure only the minimum necessary amount of PHI is used or disclosed.
 A clear and explicit opt-out must be included with all fundraising communications; however, covered entities are free to decide what methods individuals can use to opt out of future fundraising communications – provided the method does not constitute an undue burden on an individual.

 Please note that any use of PHI for marketing or fundraising must be consistent with a covered entity’s “Notice of Privacy Practices” – a subject that is addressed later in our HIPAA Compliance Guide.

 The HIPAA Privacy Rule has always provided individuals with the right to access and obtain copies of health information maintained in provider or health plan records.
 Under the existing regulations, when a patient makes such a request, the covered entity has up to 30 days to provide the requested access or a copy of the requested data; however, the provider or plan can take up to an additional 60 days if the information requested is stored off-site.

 The Privacy Rule covers identifiable health information in both paper and digital form, so this right of patient access has always applied to all forms of PHI.
-However, in the HITECH Act, Congress made it clear that when a patient’s information is stored electronically, patients have the right to obtain an electronic copy and to have that copy sent, at their request, to another person or entity, such as a doctor, caregiver, their personal representative, or a personal health record or mobile health app.
+However, in the HITECH Act, Congress made it clear that when a patient’s information is stored electronically, patients have the right to obtain an electronic copy and to have that copy sent, at their request, to another person or entity, such as a doctor, caregiver, their personal representative, or mobile health app.

 Per existing requirements of the HIPAA Privacy and Security Rules, healthcare providers or health plans sending identifiable health information, per a patient’s request, must take steps to verify the identity of the patient prior to sending the information.
 They must also conduct checks to ensure the correct records are sent and must implement safeguards to protect the information in transit.